 This recipe has a little bit of spice from the nutmeg and cinnamon, and we really liked that flavor combination.
 The texture of these is so light and cakey…like little tiny banana cakes.
 If you like soft, pillowy cookies, then this is the recipe for you!

 These worked really well with gluten free flour – any store-bought blend should work well.
-Namaste Perfect Flour Blend, King Arthur, 123 Gluten Free…these are all brands that should work for this recipe.
+Namaste Perfect Flour Blend, Living Now Foods, 123 Gluten Free…these are all brands that should work for this recipe.

 If you are not gluten free, go ahead and use all-purpose flour, spelt flour, or whole wheat flour for these banana snickerdoodle cookies.

 Can I use grain free flour in this recipe?